 top of page

-About HardtRock
+HardtRock

 Anker 1

-My career took off at Deka Immobilien (2001–2005), one of Germany’s leading institutional investors.
-There, I was responsible for a €570 million, 157,000 sqm portfolio of office, retail, and logistics assets.
-This included the development of the Frankfurt landmark office building 'Herriot’s' (€124 million / 43,000 sqm) and the leasing of more than 42,000 sqm to tenants like IBM, Nike, FIAT, Nortel, and FIFA.
+This included developing the Frankfurt landmark office building 'Herriot’s' (€124 million / 43,000 sqm) whilst completing 42,000 sqm leases to tenants like IBM, Nike, FIAT, Nortel, and FIFA.

 London Calling